JayWalker512/CryptoNoter/README.md

 * Custom Coding<br />
 If you require custom coding that is different from CryptoNoter or wish to be different from the open source repository, please feel free to email me for a quotation.

-Please contact CryptoNoter at cryptonoter@gmail.com or facebook message at https://www.facebook.com/cryptonoter
+If you are a medium to large website looking at a custom webassembly that is unique.
+You may contact me at cryptonoter@gmail.com for a quotation or facebook message at https://www.facebook.com/cryptonoter

 ## Donations To Support
 * There is NO DEVELOPER FEE hardcoded into this project.
 Donation is as per your goodwill to support my development.